 If you’re serious about becoming a better copywriter, read your work aloud—or at least have someone else do it for you.
-It’ll help you spot errors and inconsistencies and see how your writing flows and impacts the reader.
+It’ll help you spot errors on tactical level and inconsistencies to see how your writing flows and impacts the reader.
 Plus, it’s a unique tool for gauging whether your ideas are grabbing people or boring them to death.
 This can help you improve your creativity and tighten up your writing.

 10. Have reasonable expectations.

-When starting as a copywriter, it’s easy to get wrapped up in the excitement of your new career and unrealistic expectations of what you can accomplish.
+When starting in a copywriting ladder, it’s easy to get wrapped up in the excitement of your new career and unrealistic expectations of what you can accomplish.
 Remember that being a successful copywriter takes hard work and dedication, but it’s also an exciting and rewarding journey.

-Have realistic goals for yourself, know what you’re capable of, and don’t be afraid to take on new challenges along the way—you’ll be surprised at how much progress you can make.
+Have realistic business practices, know what you’re capable of, and don’t be afraid to take on new challenges along the way—you’ll be surprised at how much progress you can make.

-When you’re looking to pursue a career in copywriting, it’s essential to have realistic expectations.
-While many talented and successful copywriters are out there, the field is competitive, and not every project will succeed.
+When you’re looking to influence into practice a career in copywriting, it’s essential to have realistic expectations.
+While many talented and successful community of copywriters are out there, the field of school copywriters is competitive, and not every project will succeed.
 If you’re prepared to work hard and take the time to learn what works and what doesn’t, you’ll be able to make a successful career as a copywriter.